microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/New-MgPrintPrinterShare.md

         - `[Content <String>]`: The content of the item.
         - `[ContentType <String>]`: bodyType
       - `[BodyPreview <String>]`: The preview of the message associated with the event.
 It is in text format.
-      - `[Calendar <IMicrosoftGraphCalendar>]`: calendar
+      - `[Calendar <IMicrosoftGraphCalendar1>]`: calendar
       - `[CancelledOccurrences <String[]>]`: Contains occurrenceId property values of cancelled instances in a recurring series, if the event is the series master.
 Instances in a recurring series that are cancelled are called cancelledOccurences.Returned only on $select in a Get operation which specifies the id of a series master event (that is, the seriesMasterId property value).
       - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
-      - `[ExceptionOccurrences <IMicrosoftGraphEvent[]>]`:
+      - `[ExceptionOccurrences <IMicrosoftGraphEvent1[]>]`:
       - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the event.
 Nullable.
         - `[Id <String>]`:
       - `[HasAttachments <Boolean?>]`: Set to true if the event has attachments.
       - `[HideAttendees <Boolean?>]`: When set to true, each attendee only sees themselves in the meeting request and meeting Tracking list.
 Default is false.
       - `[Importance <String>]`: importance
-      - `[Instances <IMicrosoftGraphEvent[]>]`: The occurrences of a recurring series, if the event is a series master.
+      - `[Instances <IMicrosoftGraphEvent1[]>]`: The occurrences of a recurring series, if the event is a series master.
 This property includes occurrences that are part of the recurrence pattern, and exceptions that have been modified, but does not include occurrences that have been cancelled from the series.
 Navigation property.
 Read-only.
 Nullable.
       - `[IsAllDay <Boolean?>]`:
       - `[IsCancelled <Boolean?>]`:
       - `[IsDraft <Boolean?>]`: